blixor/next.js-stripe-store/README.md

 ## Free to Use

-Our Next.js 14 Online Store is open-source and completely free to use.
+Our Next.js Online Store is open-source and completely free to use.
 Download it, customize it, and streamline your e-commerce operations with ease.

-**Keywords:** Next.js, Tailwind CSS, Strapi, Stripe, Clerk, Online Store, E-commerce, Full Stack, Open Source.

-**Enjoy building awesome projects with our Next.js 14 Online Store!**